seeker89/cozy-pfm/README.md

 # [Cozy](http://cozy.io) Personal Finance Manager

-Safely track your banking histroy, check your overall balance and know exactly on what you are spending money!
+Safely track your banking history, check your overall balance and know exactly on what you are spending money!

 ## Contribution